PreciselyData/dis-api-standards/GraphQL.md

 While `AccessTypeEnum` is a valid enumeration type, `Key` and `Value` field names should be avoided as they are not `camelCase`.  `access_type` also does not conform to the Field Name definition standard.
 It really should have been called `accessType`.

-## Enumerations and associated values
+## Enumerations

-Enumerations should be in all caps.
+Enumerations must be in all caps.
 These are considered constant values, and should be treated as such in GraphQL.
 Enumerations should end with the name `Enum` to indicate the data type definition.

 Acceptable example: